 I first listened to A Light for Attracting Attention right around the time Wall of Eyes released.
 It was certainly unique, but Thom Yorke's voice is unmistakable and adds knife-sharp wit and emotional versatility to absolutely any album he's featured on.
 "A Hairdryer" sounded like an In Rainbows track mixed with Atoms for Peace-style experimentation.

 Once I listened to Wall of Eyes, though, I became enamored with the band.
 "Read the Room" felt like an amalgam of Queens of the Stone Age and Radiohead, and I listened to it countless times throughout the wintry doldrums of my freshman year of college.
-Eventually, I found myself eagerly anticipating Cutouts after hearing "Don't Get Me Started" (which inspired "All Songs Are Alternative"), and I listened to the album while going for a walk on its launch day.
+Eventually, I found myself eagerly anticipating Cutouts after hearing "Don't Get Me Started", and I listened to the album while going for a lengthy walk on its launch day.
 It's amazing; a solid mix of electronic craft and sharp ideas.
-"The Slip" is such a ferocious and fun song.
+"The Slip" is so ferocious and fun, and I particularly like "Bodies Laughing" for being a terrific instance of a foreboding closer.

 There's not much else I have to say about the band, honestly.
 They're awesome.
 Some have speculated that they've now "cleared the decks" with Cutouts, implying that we'll get Radiohead's tenth LP soon.
-More music from either group would be a great thing.
-I don't really care which comes first.
-Both bands leave quite the smile on my face.
+More music from either group would be a great thing; I don't really care which comes first.